-1 Back up your company file to a set of new floppy disks (or your usual backup media).
-Ensure that all disks are labelled correctly and kept in a safe place in case you need them later.
+- Back up your company file.
+Ensure that the backup is labelled correctly and kept in a safe place in case you need it later.
 Do not overwrite this backup.
+For instructions on making a backup, see the instructions that came with your older version of QuickBooks. - 2 Verify your company file.